 Business case template

-Depending on the size of your business and the scope of your project, your business case can be as detailed or as simple as you like.
+Depending on the size of your business and the scope of your project, your business case template can be as detailed or as simple as you like.
 For a smaller project, you can use a one-pager to get started, detailing the main points of your project, which include:

 - Executive summary: An overview of your project, its goals, and the benefits of completing it for your business